Serg70877/Cyber-Security-Notes/README.md

 ### Wildcard Injection
 Commands using wildcards (*) are **dangerous**.

-When a command is run with a wildcard in Unix, all filenames in the current directory will be passed in as arguments on the command line, exactly the same as the following line
+When a command is run with a wildcard in Unix, all filenames in the current directory will be passed in as arguments on the command line

 ```
 [user@defensecode WILD]$ rm DIR1 DIR2 DIR3 file1.txt file2.txt file3.txt